Getting Started Integration

 Install Symfony CLI

 Install the Symfony CLI tool for project management.
-See the official installation guide for your operating system.

 2